-This post was previously published on my blog, Caroline in the City.
+This post was previously published on my blog, Caroline in the City but has been updated.

 How to Invoice and Manage Expenses

 Why is it that every journalism major has to take media law but there aren’t any classes about managing your finances as a freelancer?
 This has been the hardest part to learn, but thankfully I had some idea of what to do since my dad works for himself.

 The short answer is to keep track of everything you spend that is considered a “business expense” and keep a separate bank account (mine is a PayPal business account).
 There are a number of apps that scan your receipts, but I keep them and add to a spreadsheet at the end of the year.
 This includes the monthly fee for my co-working space, professional courses, and equipment like my new computer.
 It makes it easier come tax season.